What Private Salsa Coaching With Me Is Really Like

 But they also operate in the “real world” and like concrete facts and like to know the “why” and the “how” as well as the “what”.

-They like to know they are doing things properly and aren’t happy just “muddling through” or “getting their feet round anyhow”
+They like to know they are doing things properly and aren’t content with just “muddling through” or “getting their feet round anyhow”

 The reasons people look for private Salsa coaching are varied but the common ones are: